Get insider access

 5. Best FPS Mouse For Enthusiasts

-Unfortunately, some games still don't fully support these higher polling rate settings, including a few popular competitive titles.
-It also takes a fairly high-end machine with a powerful processor to take full advantage of this cutting-edge feature, though most gaming rigs will at least be able to take advantage of either a 2000Hz or 4000Hz setting.
-That said, it's important to note this mouse isn't nearly as lightweight as the other options on this list and doesn't connect wirelessly.
-However, it offers the best raw performance currently available at a solid mid-range price point.
+Unfortunately, some games, including a few popular competitive titles, still don't fully support higher polling rate settings.
+It also takes a fairly high-end machine with a powerful processor to fully take advantage of this cutting-edge feature, though most gaming rigs will at least be able to use either a 2000Hz or 4000Hz setting.

 See our review